- Location: Via Filodrammatici 2, 20121 Milano, in North Italy

 - Nearest Airport: Milan Malpensa Aiport

 La Scala Opera House in Milan is a building of extreme significance in the history of Italian music and theater.
-With its existence over the last 230 years, La Scala is an epitome of the richest operas born out of Italy.
-To the Italians, this Opera House is not only a representation of an exuberant theatrical form but also a symbol of Italy's rich heritage, culture and tradition.
-There is an enviable collection of statues, costumes, paintings, documents and drafts in the galleries of Teatro alla Scala.
-Every year, the opera season in La Scala in Italy commences on Saint Ambrose's Day on 7th December.
-Performances on the opening day must end before the midnight.
+With its existence over the last 230 years, La Scala is the epitome of the richest operas born out of Italy.
+To the Italians, this Opera House is not only a representation of an exuberant theatrical form but also a symbol of Italy’s rich heritage, culture, and tradition.
+There is an enviable collection of statues, costumes, paintings, documents and drafts in the galleries of Teatro Alla Scala.
+Every year, the opera season in La Scala in Italy commences on Saint Ambrose’s Day on 7th December.
+Performances on an opening day must end before midnight.

-La Scala's magnificent building was designed by Giuseppe Piermarini in Neo-classical style and was inaugurated as Nuovo Regio Ducal Teatro alla Scala on 3rd August, 1778.
+La Scala’s magnificent building was designed by Giuseppe Piermarini in Neo-classical style and was inaugurated as Nuovo Regio Ducal Teatro Alla Scala on 3rd August 1778.
 This Opera Theater houses the La Scala Museum and Academy for the Performing Arts.
-The former has galleries displaying items pertaining to La Scala Opera House, while the latter nurtures and trains dancers, musicians, and technical staffs.
-In its initial years, La Scala Opera House was associated with 'Neapolitan' operas featuring Domenico Cimarosa's Il Matrimonio Segreto, L'Italiana, in Londra, and Giovanni Paisiello's Il Barbiere di Siviglia, Nina Pazza per Armore and The Frascatana.
+The former has galleries displaying items pertaining to La Scala Opera House, while the latter nurtures and trains dancers, musicians, and technical staff.
+In its initial years, La Scala Opera House was associated with ‘Neapolitan’ operas featuring Domenico Cimarosa’s Il Matrimonio Segreto, L’Italiana, in Londra, and Giovanni Paisiello’s Il Barbiere di Siviglia, Nina Pazza per Amore and The Frascatana.

 La Scala Opera House Artistic Departments

-In 19th century Italia opera was characterized by melodramatic music.
+In the 19th century, Italia opera was characterized by melodramatic music.
 The absence of symphony or symphonic orchestra was evident in all theatrical performances.
-The first real orchestration was started by Alberto Mazzuccato in 1854 with illustrious musicians like Leopoldo Mugnone, Franco Faccio, Arturu Toscanini, and Edoardo Mascheroni.
-This Opera House's Teatro alla Scala Orchestra, comprising of 135 members, is among the world's best.
+The first real orchestration was started by Alberto Mazzuccato in 1854 with illustrious musicians like Leopoldo Mugnone, Franco Faccio, Arturo Toscanini, and Edoardo Mascheroni.
+This Opera House’s Teatro Alla Scala Orchestra, comprising of 135 members, is among the world’s best.

-The beginning of Teatro alla Scala Ballet Company goes back to Renaissance period when this dance form originated in the palace of Stroza family in Milan.
-Now-a-days, they present Symphony of Psalms by Jiri Kylian, Le Sacred du Printemps by Maurice Bejart, and A Midsummer Night's Dream by George Balanchine.
+The beginning of Teatro Alla Scala Ballet Company goes back to the Renaissance period when this dance form originated in the palace of the Stroza family in Milan.
+Nowadays, they present Symphony of Psalms by Jiri Kylian, Le Sacred du Printemps by Maurice Bejart, and A Midsummer Night’s Dream by George Balanchine.